 Organic Agriculture and Job Skills Training

 “Hoya House” is the name of our Bagan training center and organic garden.
 It’s our “green hub” in the local community, acting as a training center to support local women, youth and agricultural workers to grow organic produce in challenging environments.
-The goal of the project is to transform the local community from a ghetto to create a “model villages” encouraging participatory activities that facilitate knowledge and skills exchanges between participants, locals, and visitors.
+The goal of the project is to transform the local community from a ghetto to create a “model village” encouraging participatory activities that facilitate knowledge and skills exchanges between participants, locals, and visitors.

 The local property suits our modest needs and provides an opportunity to engage with the local community.
 When we first arrived in Bagan, we were offered several midrange and upscale properties to rent as our local headquarters.
 We knew that the further away we were from the daily life of local people, the more difficult it would be to serve and collaborate with them.
 So we chose a simple, local-style compound made of cheap wood and bamboo thatch paneling.
 There was no water pump, no “western-style” toilet and nothing growing.
 Yet it was inexpensive and provides an ideal opportunity to bring sustainable practices and training directly to those who needed it most.